GatorGlaciology/gstatsimbook/_sources/installation.md

 * Matplotlib
 * SciKit-GStat

 These can all be installed using `pip`.
-We have included a plot_utils.py file with plotting routines for the tutorials.